jgitlin-p21/chef-server/src/oc-id/README.md

 can create and manage applications that users can authorize against.

-The `doorkeeper.administrators` array in the settings is a list of usernames (on the Chef server) that have administrative access.
+The `doorkeeper.administrators` array in the settings is a list of usernames (on the CINC Server) that have administrative access.
 This is loaded when the application starts.

 ### Configuring Applications